morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 When the turtle has gone unexpectedly long or short distance, we can delete the line one by one using `undo`.
-If the turtle should start from its initial state, `clean` and `home` commands make the turtle back to the initial state.
+If the turtle should start from its initial state, a combination of `clean` and `home` commands make the turtle back to the initial state.

+- `state`

+When the turtle goes far away beyond the boundary, or you lost which one is what, you can check where they are by this command.
+The command returns absolute values.

+[note] The `forward`/`backward` or `right`/`left` commands take a relative value to the current state.

+- `doc`

+Without looking at command reference, we can check how to use each function by Clojure's `doc`.
+For examples, `(doc forward)` displays its usage.

 #### 2. [easy] Basic movement - forward, backward, right and left